fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCache.md

 PS C:\>New-AzureManagedCache -Name "ContosoAppCache" -Location "West Europe" -Sku Premium -Memory 150GB
 ```

-This command creates the largest available azure_2 Cache.
+This command creates the largest available Azure Cache.

 ## PARAMETERS

 ### -Name
-Specifies a name for the azure_2 Cache.
+Specifies a name for the Azure Cache.
 The name can include only lower-case letters and numbers, and it must begin with a lower-case letter.
 The name must be unique.